Building Businesses

 • Daily cleaning and sanitizing

-For example, in Washington, kids must have all their vaccines before they can join, following CDC rules to stop disease outbreaks.
+For example, in Washington, kids must have all required vaccines before joining, following CDC rules to prevent outbreaks.

-Programs like Creative Curriculum and Montessori offer flexible, structured learning that fits these rules.
+Programs like Creative Curriculum and Montessori offer flexible, structured learning that fits state rules.

 For example, Florida’s Department of Children and Families (DCF) says daycares must plan a daily schedule that includes: